I hate social media, yet it brought me everything

 AI hands everyone the same answers, so the one thing that stays yours is how you see a problem.
 Your angle, and everything you’ve been through that nobody else has.

-Depending on the results you’re after, I can help you with:
+But depending on the results you’re after, I typically can help you with:

 Reputation